19 Dec How to make your Christmas party a tax-allowable expense: 6 top tips

 How you spend the £150 per person is entirely up to you.
 It can include food, drinks, accommodation, travel, or entertainment.
 You can also take your staff paintballing or organise a personalised award ceremony and get prizes worth the £150.
 If you run the company alone, consider getting a friend and throwing a little party worth £300.

 Tax exemptions are critical in keeping your business overheads manageable.
 SQK Accountancy specialises in cloud accountancy and VAT.
-Call us today on 020 8798 0657 and we will break down our accounting packages for your small business.
+If you need further help, why not get in touch and we will break down our accounting packages for your small business.